Astray is a storytelling project about the world and the Earth.

 “Ashtray?” some people ask when we tell them what we’re called.
 Whatever.
 We like it.

-So here we are, Astray: a journal that strives to build a community around storytelling and provide a space for writers to share original, thoughtful views on journeys and all that they encompass.
+Astray exists to build a borderless community around storytelling and provide a space for writers to share thoughtful, critical views.

 Our month-long writing workshops have been accredited by many universities in Australia, Aotearoa/New Zealand, Canada, the US and the UK (but are not just for students, and not just for people from those countries either).